Leibniz Association

 Ferdinand-Braun-Institut is a member of the Leibniz Association.

-The Leibniz Association connects 97 independent research institutions that range in focus from the natural, engineering and environmental sciences via economics, spatial and social sciences to the humanities.
+The Leibniz Association connects 96 independent research institutions that range in focus from the natural, engineering and environmental sciences to economics, spatial and social sciences and the humanities.
 Leibniz Institutes address issues of social, economic and ecological relevance.
-They conduct knowledge-driven and applied basic research, maintain scientific infrastructure and provide research-based services.
+They conduct basic and applied research, including in the interdisciplinary Leibniz Research Alliances, maintain scientific infrastructure, and provide research-based services.
+The Leibniz Association identifies focus areas for knowledge transfer, particularly with the Leibniz research museums.
+It advises and informs policymakers, science, industry and the general public.